 I have received a copy of the College's Drug-Free Workplace Policy dated September 6, 2016.
-I am aware of actions that may be taken against me for the unlawful distribution, manufacture, dispensing, possession, or use of a controlled substance at my workplace.
-I agree to abide by the policy terms as a condition of my employment with the East Mississippi Community College District.
+I am aware of actions that may be taken against me for the unlawful distribution,

 4.25 Professional Growth

 The administration encourages and cooperates fully with all EMCC faculty by providing opportunities for continuous professional growth and development.
 Faculty members are expected to be knowledgeable of and to participate in professional growth opportunities that will promote their individual growth as instructors and skillful practitioners.